-Corporate Climate Vigilance Benchmark of 27 French multinationals:

-Notre Affaire à Tous warns about continuous serious risks of non-compliance with the

-French law in its new Climate Benchmark Report
+Corporate Climate Vigilance Benchmark of 27 French multinationals: The NGO Notre Affaire à Tous finds for the third year in a row persistent serious risks of non-compliance with "climate due diligence" in its new Benchmark Report

-On Wednesday, July 13, Notre Affaire à Tous publishes its 2022 edition of the Corporate Climate Vigilance Benchmark, which scrutinizes the climate due diligence measures of 27 French multinational companies emblematic of high-emitting sectors.
+On Wednesday, July 13, Notre Affaire à Tous released its 2022 edition of the Corporate Climate Vigilance Benchmark, scrutinizing the climate due diligence measures of 27 high-emitting French multinational companies.

-Since the French Corporate Duty Vigilance Law of 27 March 2017, large French companies must adopt a due diligence plan to identify and prevent grave risks of human rights and environmental abuses, including those related to climate.
-Just as States can be attacked and condemned for climate inaction (like the French State in the Grande-Synthe and "Affaire du Siècle" cases), large companies also face legal and liability risks in this area.
+Since the adoption of the French Corporate Duty Vigilance Law of 27 March 2017, large French companies must adopt a due diligence plan to identify and prevent grave risks of human rights and environmental abuses, including those related to climate.
+Just as States can be held responsible for climate inaction (like the French State in the Grande-Synthe and "Affaire du Siècle" cases), large companies also face legal and liability risks in this area.

-For the past three years, Notre Affaire À Tous has published an annual report on the climate due diligence measures of French multinationals, considering the legal obligations stemming not only from the Corporate Duty of Vigilance Law, but also from other complementary legal bases, such as the obligation of environmental vigilance and the prevention of ecological damage.
+For the past three years, Notre Affaire À Tous has published an annual report on the climate due diligence measures of French multinationals, analysing thereby compliance with the legal obligations stemming not only from the Corporate Duty of Vigilance Law, but also from other complementary legal bases, such as the obligation of environmental vigilance and the prevention of ecological damage.
 This report is almost exclusively based on companies' disclosures.